MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/python-code-examples-for-the-windows-store-submission-api.md

 <span id="create-add-on-submission" />
 ## Create an add-on submission

-The following example shows how to use several methods in the Windows Store submission API to create an add-on submission.
+The following example shows how to use several methods in the Microsoft Store submission API to create an add-on submission.
 To do this, the code creates a new submission as a clone of the last published submission, and then updates and commits the cloned submission to Windows Dev Center.
 Specifically, the example performs these tasks:

 1. To begin, the example [gets data for the specified add-on](get-an-add-on.md).
 2. Next, it [deletes the pending submission for the add-on](delete-an-add-on-submission.md), if one exists.